 You don't need a big grove of trees to get started.
 If you have a few maple trees in your yard, collecting sap could be very convenient.
 See the PROFILES link above to learn about some Missouri syrupmakers with very few trees.

-The University of Minnesota has prepared a list of basic questions and answers about syrupmaking: https://www.d.umn.edu/~tbates/curricularesources/MapleSyruping/MapleSugarbushFAQs.pdf?fbclid=IwAR0oJp5uvXrWoqn1czAZHunE9307iV56mnSnzIIgQcpJK5RaEEMPozJLE_o
+The University of Minnesota has prepared a list of basic questions and answers about syrupmaking: (For question 27, disregard their response.
+Holes should be only 5/16” in diameter, and go into a tree only about 1.25” to 1.5” past the bark.) https://www.d.umn.edu/~tbates/curricularesources/MapleSyruping/MapleSugarbushFAQs.pdf?fbclid=IwAR0oJp5uvXrWoqn1czAZHunE9307iV56mnSnzIIgQcpJK5RaEEMPozJLE_o

 Missouri Department of Conservation has a great document for beginners called Guide to Backyard Maple Sugaring.
 Beginners should start their reading here.
 In addition to this document, the MDC conducts sugaring sessions during the sap flow season at several of its facilities throughout the state.
 If you have no experience syrupmaking, please read this!